Brakanryg History, Family Crest & Coats of Arms

 Some of the Brakanryg family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Brakanryg family to the New World and Oceana
+Migration of the Brakanryg family

 Settlers from Scotland put down roots in communities all along the east coast of North America.
 Some moved north from the American colonies to Canada as United Empire Loyalists during the American War of Independence.
 As Clan societies and highland games started in North America in the 20th century many Scots rediscovered parts of their heritage.
 Early North American records indicate many people bearing the name Brakanryg were among those contributors: Alexander Brackenridge who settled in Virginia in 1740; Hugh and John arrived in Philadelphia in 1846; Andrew Brackinridge settled in Philadelphia in 1840.